lkosanke/githubintro/README.md

 ## Local and remote - an origin and a fork
 When you imagine a local repository on your computer with a source on GitHub, owned by someone else, and a fork owned by you - the mental model could look something like this:
 ![Combined model](https://happygitwithr.com/img/fork-them.jpeg)
-This shows a successful “fork-and-clone”.
+This shows a successful “fork-plus-clone”.
 The upstream you can NOT push to (and pull from).
-But you have a fork of the source repo (a very special copy, on GitHub) and it is configured as origin. origin is your primary repo.
+But you have a fork of the source repo (a very special copy, on GitHub) and it is configured as origin.
+The origin is your primary repo.
 You can push to and pull from origin.
 You can make a pull request back to the source repo via your fork.
 Visualization from [Happy Git with R](https://happygitwithr.com/common-remote-setups.html) licensed under [CC-BY-SA](http://creativecommons.org/licenses/by-nc/4.0/).

 Here is a list of constellations a repo can have: